 - Hygiene: The parents must teach their children the importance of hygiene.
 Make them have a bath daily, brush their teeth, clean themselves, and change their clothes regularly.
 Teach them washroom habits, how to wash their clothes, put trash in the bin, and keep things clean.

 2. Support Every Possible Way

 - Financial And Educational Support: Parents need to provide financial support for the education of their children.
+This could also include extracurricular activities such as sports, clubs, and other interests.
 They have to enroll their children in school and bear the cost until they finish their college education.

 - Emotional Support: Parents need to be there for their children emotionally.
 They need to inspire them to do better and support their hobbies.
+Show them ways to manage their emotions and treat others with kindness and respect.
 Encourage your child to participate in extracurricular activities and show up when your child is performing somewhere.
 Give them words of encouragement and do not belittle their hopes and dreams.